 - Be transparent and don’t try to sugar-coat the situation – call it what it is and acknowledge the uncertainty and unhappiness that redundancy brings.

-- Have all paperwork in order for each employee impacted, include a plan with timing, logistics and options – ensure these are in accordance to their employment contract.
+- Have all paperwork in order for each employee impacted, including a plan with timing, logistics and options – ensure these are in accordance to their employment contract.

 - Don't announce the redundancies in a group setting, bring people in for individual meetings to enable them to process the news and ask questions that relate to their own situation.
 Then bring the wider, relevant team together.